raniceyue/questcrunch/_pages/evaluation.md

 ---

 ## Overview

+**Background**
-For our project, we conducted both expert (peer) and user evaluation.
-The evaluation was done on the 2 prototypes, for both the teacher and student views.
+For our project, we conducted both Export (peer) and User evaluation.
+The evaluation was done on the 2 prototypes chosen in the [Second Iteration of our Design Process](/questcrunch/our-process/#prototype-2nd-iteration).

+As QuestCrunch has 2 target user groups, our prototypes have 2 user interfaces, an interface for teachers, and an interface for students.
+The fact that we have 2 user interfaces was taken into consideration during our evaluation of the prototype, as we wanted to ensure the needs of each user group are met in their specific interfaces in our prototypes.

+**Evaluation Process**
-Expert evaluation was done by all 4 members of the team before we conducted the user evaluation in Week 10.

-User evaluation has 2 sets, one set of 4 peer evaluators evaluating both views for each prototype was conducted in Week 10.
+The Expert (Peer) Evaluation was done by all 4 members of our team, and consisted of 4 peer evaluators evaluating both views for 2 different prototype.
+This was conducted in Week 10.
+The findings gathered from this evaluation were used in the development of our [Third Iteration Prototype](/questcrunch/our-process/#prototype-3rd-iteration)

-The other set was with real users, 2 students and 2 teachers evaluated the respective prototypes.
-The real user evaluation was conducted in week 11.
+The User Evaluation was conducted with our real target users, teachers and students.
+2 students and 2 teachers evaluated their respective interfaces for a semi-final prototype.
+This was conducted in Week 11.
+The findings gathered from this evaluation were used in the development of our [Fourth Iteration Prototype](/questcrunch/our-process/#prototype-4th-iteration) aka our final prototype.

 ## Expert (Peer) Evaluation

+### Purpose

+Our main goal for this stage of evaluation, was to get an insight on the general _usability_ of each of the 2 prototypes, and the intuitivity of the user flows to complete tasks in the application.

 ### Plan